San Jose Homicide Suspects Released Without Posting Bail; Cops Tweet 'The System Has Failed'

-SAN JOSE (CBS SF) — San Jose police officials responded on social media Tuesday night after two suspects charged with a fatal Halloween shooting in South San Jose were released from jail without having to post bail.
+SAN JOSE (CBS SF) — San Jose police officials took to social media Tuesday night, criticizing the release from jail without bail of two suspects who have been charged in a fatal South San Jose Halloween shooting.

-On their Twitter page, officials did not mince words.READ MORE: San Jose Approves License Plate Readers In Effort To Stop Smash And Grab Robberies
+On their Twitter page, officials did not mince words.READ MORE: COVID Omicron Variant: CDC Expands Surveillance To San Francisco International Airport

 “Our homicide detectives do an exceptional job,” the post read.
 “Suspects Anzures and Castillo were arrested for homicide 29.
 The DA filed charges on both.
 They are no longer in jail.
 The criminal justice system believes they are fine out of custody without bail.”